corinnahaegele/SmartScope/Application/README.md

 For optimal imaging results, hold your microscope setup against an ambient light source (like a window or a lamp).
 This will increase contrast and images will be sharper.

-Folwowing images were obtained with the Huawei Nova:
+Following images were obtained with the Huawei Nova:

 ![image](https://user-images.githubusercontent.com/58549170/111808656-802fe980-88d4-11eb-8fb1-70a97a143acb.png)